bonny/WordPress-Simple-History/readme.txt

 Tested up to: 6.5
 Stable tag: 4.14.0

-View changes made by users within WordPress.
+Easily track and view the changes made on your WordPress site, providing a comprehensive audit trail of user activities.
 See who created a page, uploaded an attachment or approved a comment, and more.

 ## Description